When does an impacting drop stop bouncing?: Bouncing inhibition

 Lastly, substituting $V_\gamma = \sqrt{\gamma/\rho_dR}$, and rearranging, we arrive at a criterion to determine the bouncing to non-bouncing transition as

 where the subscript $c$ stands for \lq critical\rq.
 Equation \eqref{eq:MainEquation}, which is independent of the impact Weber number $\Wen$, is the main result of the manuscript.

 We test the criterion \eqref{eq:MainEquation} for the bouncing to floating transition against data extracted from our direct numerical simulations and experiments from \citet{biance2006, jha2020viscous, sanjay2022drop}.
-In figure~\ref{fig:RegimeMap}, the solid black line, representing equation~\eqref{eq:MainEquation} with prefactor $1$ is in excellent quantitative agreement with the data when viscous and gravitational effects conspire to inhibit bouncing, as well as in the two limiting regimes, $\Ohc \sim 1$ for $\Bon \ll 1$ \citep{jha2020viscous}, and $\Boc \sim 1$ for $\Ohn \ll 1$ \citep{biance2006} (black dotted lines).
+In figure~\ref{fig:RegimeMap}, the solid black line, representing equation~\eqref{eq:MainEquation} with prefactor $1$, is in excellent quantitative agreement with the data when viscous and gravitational effects inhibit bouncing, as well as in the two limiting regimes, $\Ohc \sim 1$ for $\Bon \ll 1$ \citep{jha2020viscous}, and $\Boc \sim 1$ for $\Ohn \ll 1$ \citep{biance2006} (black dotted lines).

 In the next section, we focus on evidencing the physical mechanisms leading to bouncing suppression in each of the two limiting cases.
+But before, we note that the data for different Weber numbers do not exactly collapse on the prediction of equation \eqref{eq:MainEquation} suggesting that the critical Ohnesorge and Bond numbers vary weakly with the Weber number, and hinting at the limitations of our hypothesis to choose $V_\gamma$ as the velocity scale, and to neglect the influence of $\Wen$ on the retraction velocity.